Firefly Aerospace Blue Ghost: Design

 Blue Ghost supplies data, power, and thermal resources for payload operations during transit to the Moon, in lunar orbit, and on the lunar surface.
 Primary propulsion is provided by a LEROS 4-ET bipropellant main engine from Nammo UK.
 The engine uses MON and hydrazine as propellants.
 The engine can provide more than 1,000 N of thrust, and is used for both lunar orbit insertion and powered descent to the surface.
 Blue Ghost’s eight Spectre thrusters are used in its reaction control system to maintain orientation during maneuvers and to achieve a soft landing.
 The four carbon composite landing legs have contact sensors that trigger engine shutdown after landing.
 Solar panels provide up to 400W of electrical power.
 The lander has one X-band antenna and three S-band antennas for communication with Firefly's mission operations center.

 Missions

 Blue Ghost M1

 On February 4, 2021, NASA awarded Firefly a CLPS task order worth US$93.3 million to deliver a suite of ten science investigations and technology demonstrations to the Moon.
 On May 20, 2021, Firefly selected Falcon 9 as the launch vehicle for the mission and on March 2, 2025, Blue Ghost Mission 1 successfully landed on the Moon, at Mare Crisium.

 Blue Ghost M2

-The second Blue Ghost mission is scheduled for launch in 2026.
-Both the lander and the Lunar Pathfinder spacecraft will be deployed into lunar orbit by an Elytra orbital transfer vehicle.
+The second Blue Ghost mission is scheduled for launch in late 2026.
+Both the lander and the Lunar Pathfinder spacecraft will be deployed into lunar orbit by an Elytra orbital transfer vehicle, launched by a SpaceX Falcon 9.
 Through JPL NASA has funded a User Terminal payload on the top deck of the lander, which will be used to commission the Lunar Pathfinder satellite.
 Firefly also intends to use this mission to deliver the Rashid 2 rover to the surface.